Current as of 3rd August 2020 – NZ is at Alert Level 1

 - $350.00 for people working less than 20 hrs per week

-The wage subsidy covers 12 weeks, but the maximum paid to any one business has been lifted as of 23rd March.
-This is a subsidy for wages only and all applying must meet certain criteria and adhere to certain obligations.
+The original wage subsidy covered 12 weeks, but the maximum paid to any one business was lifted at 23rd March.
+This was a subsidy for wages only and all applying had to meet certain criteria and adhere to certain obligations.

-Please read all parts of these pages before applying to ensure you fully understand your responsibilities under each payment type.
+Please read all parts of the WINZ pages before applying for your chosen support to ensure you fully understand your responsibilities under each payment type.

 **[Casual employees can receive the wage subsidy through their employer.
-Casual employees can also apply for the Wage Subsidy on their own (see the video from Jacinda Ardern posted to our Facebook page on 5th April for this content).
-However, if you are already receiving the subsidy from an employer, you cannot receive it a 2nd time as an individual.]** New information on the WINZ website states:
+Casual employees can also apply for the Wage Subsidy on their own (see the video from Jacinda Ardern posted to our Facebook page on 5th April for this content).]** New information on the WINZ website states:

 - If you’re a casual employee, your employer can apply for you if: